We have all seen this dreaded screen before.

 Yep, here’s one I’ve just run.
 At 11:04:30 I restarted the IIS app pool and at 11:05:30 I did a full restart of IIS.
 On both occassions there appear to be a 2-3 requests that wait for the restart to finish (~25 seconds) but the LB switches it over to the second server pretty quick.
 With the IIS restart there are also a couple of 500s.

-Joshua Sierles almost 10 years ago
+Joshua Sierles over 10 years ago

 Joshua Sierles